JohnForster/AWJS/MODEL.md

 - Fuel costs per terrain type (or inability to traverse them)
 - Kind(s) of building that can create/resupply/repair it
 - Cost
+- Maximum fuel

+Some unit types have:
+- Maximum ammo , (if applicable)

 All unit instances have: